Air Pollution: the data and our visualisations

 Each line shows the duration of the bike ride.
 The horizontal axis shows time (how long they rode for) and the vertical axis counts PM2.5 concentration (how polluted the air was).
 The blue horizontal line at 25 shows the EU’s target for PM2.5 reduction.

 How much is too much?
 Ideally there would be no PM2.5 in the air, as it is harmful to us.
 The horizontal blue line showing the EU’s target, is an annual averaged figure that cities need to be below each year.
 During our Lab (in September 2020) the PM2.5 levels in Lisbon sat mainly between 0-10 in and around the city – so reasonably low.
 However, on almost every ride the cyclist would also ride through one or more hot spots of PM2.5 pollution, causing peaks up to 25 and even far over it reaching the 90s.
-This has significant health implications for users of the city who spend lots of time in these hotspots, living or working.
-For our sonifications, it provided high peaks to take into account alongside a lower range of figures that undulated much more gradually.
+This has significant health implications for city users who might regularly pass through these hotspots in their daily lives without realising.
+For our sonification responses, the hotspots provided peaks to take into account alongside a lower range of figures that undulated more gradually.

 How we visualized the air pollution for riders